-- \$187 Million in Acquisitions: Since the beginning of 2019, the Trust has completed the following acquisitions: - On January 4, 2019, the Trust closed on an acquisition of a 100% interest in a 69 unit multi-residential property located in Dartmouth, Nova Scotia.
-The acquisition price for the property was approximately \$11.2 million (including transaction costs); - On February 5, 2019, the Trust closed on an acquisition of a 50% interest in a seven retail property portfolio totaling 296,376 square feet.
+- \$213 Million in Acquisitions: Since the beginning of 2019, the Trust has completed the following acquisitions: - On January 4, 2019, the Trust closed on an acquisition of a 100% interest in a 69 unit multi-residential property located in Dartmouth, Nova Scotia.
+The acquisition price for the property was approximately \$11.2 million (including transaction costs); - On February 5, 2019, the Trust closed on an acquisition from Crombie REIT of a 50% interest in a seven retail property portfolio totaling 296,376 square feet.
 The properties are located in Alberta, Nova Scotia, Saskatchewan, Ontario and Quebec.
 The acquisition price for 100% of the portfolio was approximately \$84.8 million (including transaction costs).
-The Trust's portion of the purchase price was approximately \$42.4 million; and - On May 9, 2019, the Trust closed on an acquisition from First Capital Realty Inc. and an affiliate thereof a 50% non-managing interest in six net-leased primarily grocery anchored shopping centres located in Ontario and Quebec.
-The acquisition price for 100% of the portfolio is approximately \$266 million, excluding transaction costs.
-The Trust's portion of the acquisition price is approximately \$133 million; - \$54 Million of Equity Issued: Since the beginning of 2019, the Trust has completed the following equity raising activity: - On March 26, 2019, the Trust issued \$8.7 million of Trust Units through a nonbrokered private placement; - On April 24, 2019, the Trust issued \$16.3 million of Trust Units through a nonbrokered private placement and \$26.2 million of Trust Units through a marketed offering; - On April 30, 2019, the Trust issued an additional \$2.1 million of Trust Units as part of the marketed offering as described above; and - On May 1, 2019, the Trust issued an additional \$1.0 million of Trust Units as part of the non-brokered private placement as described above. - \$95 Million of New Mortgage Financing: Since the beginning of 2019, the Trust has completed the following new mortgage financing: - On January 14, 2019, the Trust completed an upward financing of its Montreal Portfolio with a Canadian Chartered Bank.
-The new principal balance is \$49.0 million in comparison to the previous balance of \$41.7 million.
-The Trust's portion of this financing is \$24.5 million.
-The terms are unchanged from the original loan at an interest rate of 4.0% with a 25 year amortization;
+The Trust's portion of the purchase price was approximately \$42.4 million; - On May 9, 2019, the Trust closed on an acquisition from First Capital Realty Inc. and an affiliate thereof a 50% non-managing interest in six net-leased primarily grocery anchored shopping centres located in Ontario and Quebec.
+The acquisition price for 100% of the portfolio was approximately \$272 million (including transaction costs).
+The Trust's portion of the acquisition price was approximately \$136 million; and - On July 9, 2019, the Trust closed on an acquisition from First Capital Realty Inc. a 50% non-managing interest in a grocery anchored shopping centre located in St. Albert, Alberta.
+The acquisition price for 100% of the asset was approximately \$46.9 million (including transaction costs).
+The Trust's portion of the acquisition price was approximately \$23.5 million. - \$56 Million of Equity Issued: Since the beginning of 2019, the Trust has completed the following equity raising activity: - On March 28, 2019, the Trust issued \$8.7 million of Trust Units through a nonbrokered private placement;